 Its getting common for personal blogs to have a section outlining the various hardware and software used on a day to day basis, so here's my list.

 I've used Mac since around 2012 after the company I worked for moved everyone onto them.
 After a few years saving I've upgraded from a 2011 MBP and got a new Macbook Pro 14 Inch M1 Pro which absolutely flies!

-- I recently bought a Viewsonic VX3211-2K-MHD 2K WQHD 32 inch monitor.
+I have a Viewsonic VX3211-2K-MHD 2K WQHD 32 inch monitor.
 Nothing fancy, but it's a good monitor for the price.

 Keyboard & Mouse

 Desk & Chair

 I use the following tools for web development and writing (some links may be affiliate programs):